jonboiser/jest-hack-session/README.md

 In watch mode, only tests related to recently changed files (uncommitted changes in git) will be run.
 Modify some bit of test or application code and see which tests get run.

+Also check out the cool diffs and stack traces you get with errors.

 ### Snapshot tests

 One test `HelloWorldSnap.spec.js` is designed as a snapshot test.
 Modify `HelloWorldSnap.vue` in way that changes how it would appear in the DOM and fix the failing test by editing its snapshot.